Ukraine sailors being trained in Scotland

 "We are very grateful to the government and people of the United Kingdom for their invaluable contribution to Ukraine's success in repelling the Russian aggressors."

-The ministers also visited one of the locations where Ukrainian soldiers being trained in "battle-winning skills" in a new UK-led military programme.
+The ministers also visited one of the locations where Ukrainian soldiers were being trained in "battle-winning skills" in a new UK-led military programme.

 More than 1,000 UK service personnel are involved in the scheme taking place at military sites across the country.